Investigational New Drugs and Biologics

 • Administering the investigational drug/biologic only to participants under the investigator’s direct personal supervision or under the supervision of a sub-investigator directly responsible to the investigator.

-• Supplying the investigational drug/biologic to any person not authorized to receive it.
+• Not supplying the investigational drug/biologic to any person not authorized to receive it.

 • Maintaining adequate records of the disposition of the investigational drug/biologic, including dates of dispensing, quantity currently maintained for dispensing, and amount of the investigational product dispensed to participants.